 What is an IRB?

-The U.S. Code of Federal Regulations addresses the protection of participants and outlines the role of an institutional review board (IRB).
+The U.S. Code of Federal Regulations addresses the protection of human subjects participating in clinical research, and outlines the role of an institutional review board (IRB).
 An IRB reviews research studies to assess safety, privacy and confidentiality concerns as they relate to the research that is being considered.
 The IRB also determines what information should be provided to the potential research participant and approves the consent document that is to be used before the study is started.
 The IRB can approve or modify studies to ensure that they include proper protections, or disapprove any study that poses excess risk to a research participant.
 The main purpose of the IRB is to protect the rights and welfare of research participants who participate in research studies.

 Who serves on an IRB?

 According to the regulations, an IRB should have at least five members with varying backgrounds to ensure a sufficient review of the research studies.
 The IRB members are qualified based on their experience and expertise and the IRB should be diverse in terms of race, gender and cultural backgrounds.
 The IRB should also have at least one member who has scientific expertise and at least one member who does not have a scientific background.